 Let biscuits cool slightly before enjoying warm.
 These are great as a side dish, with biscuits and gravy, or delicious as the buns for a sandwich of your favorite ingredients!

 Change it up with different variations.
 Add 1/2 cup of shredded cheese to the biscuit mixture for cheese biscuits.
 Add one tsp of garlic powder to the butter that gets brushed on for garlic biscuits.
 Or you can do both and have garlic cheddar biscuits!

 Make them sweet.
 Brush with honey butter instead of regular butter when they come out of the oven.
-Or brush with butter and sprinkle with cinnamon sugar.
+Or brush with butter and sprinkle with cinnamon sugar if you want something sweet like these cinnamon sugar muffins!.
 You can then use them with your favorite dessert sauces like this homemade strawberry sauce or for strawberry shortcake.

 Store in an airtight container at room temperature for up to three days.

 Freeze biscuits in a freezer bag for up to six months.
 To thaw, simply remove from the bag and allow to come to room temperature before enjoying.

 If you don’t incorporate the butter into the flour mixture well, you will likely end up with uneven pockets of butter distributed throughout the biscuits, instead of having them all evenly mixed around.
 Make sure that when you’re mixing in the butter, you cut it in until all of the mixture is in small pea-size pieces.

 If you’re looking for delicious baked goods to add to your next meal, try one of these yummy recipes the whole family will love!

 - Pineapple bread – a sweet quick bread full of tropical flavor, this one will make you feel like you’re on vacation!

 - Ice cream bread – a super fun 3-ingredient funfetti bread that starts with ICE CREAM!